 A Pap test can save your life.
-It can find the earliest signs of cervical cancer.
-If caught early, the chance of curing cervical cancer is very high.
-Pap tests also can find infections and abnormal cervical cells that can turn into cancer cells.
-Treatment can prevent most cases of cervical cancer from developing.
+It can find early signs of cervical cancer.
+If caught early, the chance of successful treatment of cervical cancer is very high.
+Pap tests can also find abnormal cervical cells before they turn into cancer cells.
+Treating these abnormal cells can help prevent most cases of cervical cancer from developing.
 Getting a Pap test is the best thing you can do to prevent cervical cancer.

 It depends on your age and health history.
 Talk with your doctor about what is best for you.
 Most women can follow these guidelines: